GlPortal/RadixEngine/README.md

 for questions and discussions about the development of the game.
 Report Issues to [github](https://github.com/GlPortal/RadixEngine/issues).

-Feel free to send us a pull request or issue on GitHub if you have any changes/suggestions.
+Feel free to submit a pull request or suggest an issue on GitHub if you have any changes/suggestions for us.

 ## Supporting
 Donate Bitcoin to 1JxrwJZgV9qBeEPH7BDF9qLJPSDcp6fqxz